Bipolar Disorder and ADHD Treatment Center

 Other Symptoms of Co-occurring Bipolar Disorder and ADHD

-With ADHD, you show symptoms of inattention, hyperactivity-impulsivity, or both.
+With ADHD, show symptoms of inattention, hyperactivity-impulsivity, or both.
 Inattention is characterized by failing to notice important details, poor ability to organize tasks, and forgetfulness.
 Meanwhile, hyperactivity can include symptoms like fidgeting, poor planning and execution, and feelings of restlessness.

 Treatment For Bipolar Disorder and ADHD